Best Electric Cars to Buy in 2026: Top 10 EVs Ranked by Range, Price & Charging

 Why it belongs here

-Sporty design, solid performance, and competitive pricing make the Raval one of the most exciting affordable EVs of 2026.
+The Raval proves that affordable EVs don’t have to be boring.
+Strong performance, sharp design, and competitive charging make it one of the most exciting entry-level EVs of 2026.

-Best for: young buyers, urban + suburban driving.
+Best for: young buyers, city + suburban driving, style-focused EV owners.

 Cupra Raval